@supergrain/silo

 - Fine-grained reactivity.
 Reading

-handle.data.namere-renders only whennamechanges.
+handle.valuere-renders only when the value changes, not when a background refetch toggleshandle.isFetching.
 TQ returns a new{data, isLoading, error}object every render — whole-handle subscription only, no field-level reads. - Simpler invalidation model.
 Normalization + reactive propagation handles most of what pattern invalidation exists to solve.
 You don't need an invalidation graph if mutations just write to the store.

 When to pick which

-- Pick TQ today if you need stale-time, refetch, mutations, or pagination shipping now.
+- Pick TQ today if you need stale-time, refetch-on-focus, or mutations shipping now.
 If "opaque cache, refetch on events" fits your mental model and you don't want to think about normalization.
 If your queries don't overlap enough for cross-query sync to matter.

 - Pick document-store if you want fine-grained reactive state as your primary model and documents should be part of that.
 If cross-query sync would meaningfully simplify your app (entity updates radiating without keys).
 If you're okay being on a library with a smaller feature surface today, trusting that the additive features will land.